chirpy8/chirpy8.github.io/_posts/2024-07-06-post-Firmware3.md

 There are a few other tasks that this method undertakes:
 * it creates a memory block at address 0xff000 of length 0x1000 bytes for all the modules, called "SlimMemorySpace".
 This corresponds with the image at the start of this post which shows all modules are located between addresses 0xff000 and 0xfffff
 * it determines whether the CPU is a Y5 or a Y6 variant, by reading the SLIM test register at address 0xffa02.
 (This is undocumented by Motorola, but from code analysis we can discover that the value stored here is 0xcc for Y5 variant and 0xd0 for Y6 variant.
 This information is used later in the method to determine which flash array labels to configure, since they differ for Y5 versus Y6
-* it sets the type of memory for "SlimMemorySpace" to volatile, because some registers can change their values depending on operation of the CPU, and so they cannot be relied upon to set to any particular value.
+* it sets the type of memory for "SlimMemorySpace" to volatile, because some registers can change their values depending on operation of the CPU, and so they cannot be relied upon to be set to any particular value.
 Ghidra needs to know this when performing various analysis functions.

 # Labeling interrupt vectors and interrupt service routines